Prototype (band)

-Prototype is an American progressive metal band from Los Angeles.
+Prototype is an American progressive metal band from Los Angeles, California.
 The band was formed in 1994 by vocalist/guitarist Vince Levalois and guitarist Kragen Lum, who were both members of Psychosis at the time.
-The band's current line-up comprises founding members Levalois and Lum, bassist Kirk Scherer and drummer Pat Magrath.
-Bassists Stephen Gambina and Mike Bear and drummers Damion Ramirez and Nic Ritter are former members of the band.

 Prototype has released three studio albums, one live album, two extended plays, three demos (with two others unreleased) and one compilation album, and collaborated on numerous other projects.
 Several of the band's songs are also featured in video games.